bradsen/HTTP-response-checker/README.md

-# HTTP-response-checker
+# http-response-checker

-This is a script that verifies the validity of URL responses, specifically identifying responses that are not "000."
+This is a bash script that verifies the validity of URL responses, specifically identifying responses that are not "000."
 It can be employed to determine whether a domain can lead to a valid URL or not.

 ## Usage

 Change file permission to executable
 ```
-chmod +x HTTP-response-checker.sh
+chmod +x http-response-checker.sh
 ```
 Execute the file
 ```
-./HTTP-response-checker.sh <domains> <output-file>
+./http-response-checker.sh <domains> <output-file>
 ```

 ## Result